KatoAtsue/svg/README.md

-make svg files using ruby
+create svg files using ruby
 ===